 “He always had a hankering to go to Madrid in his career and we helped him on that way.

 “It wasn’t disloyalty because I got another year out of him when he wanted to go the previous year.
-He honored that and was fantastic for us.
+He honoured that and was fantastic for us.
 He went with our blessing.